-The TPS54388-Q1 device implements a cycle-by-cycle current limit.
-During each switching cycle, the device compares a voltage derived from the high-side switch current to the voltage on the COMP pin.
+The TPS57112C-Q1 device implements a cycle-by-cycle current limit.
+During each switching cycle, a comparison occurs between a voltage derived from the high-side switch current and the voltage on the COMP pin.
 When the instantaneous switch-current voltage intersects the COMP voltage, the high-side switch turns off.
 During overcurrent conditions that pull the output voltage low, the error amplifier responds by driving the COMP pin high, increasing the switch current.
-An internal clamp on the error-amplifier output functions as a switch-current limit.
+An internal clamp on the error amplifier output functions as a switch-current limit.